-LITCHFIELD - State Representative Avery Bourne (R-Raymond) has signed on as Chief Co-Sponsor of House Resolution 766, a resolution that voices opposition to taxing Illinois drivers per mile traveled.
-HR 766 was filed this week in anticipation of new legislation that attempts to do just that.
+LITCHFIELD - State Representative Avery Bourne (R-Raymond) signed on as Chief Co-Sponsor of House Resolution 766, a resolution that voices opposition to taxing Illinois drivers per mile traveled.
+HR 766 was filed at the beginning of the regular Legislative Session in anticipation of new legislation that attempts to do just that.
+Rep. Bourne is once again voicing her opposition in light of continued talk of the tax.